Moving to Durham? Here's what it's like living in the Bull City!

 If you can visit Durham, be sure to check out Dame's Chicken and Waffles, it constantly shows up on the list of best restaurants in the area!

-Be sure to check out Amber Watson's blog, Bites of Bull City, where she does an incredible job keeping the locals up to date on current restaurant openings and happenings, as well as an excellent place for outsiders to learn more about Durham Restaurants.
+Be sure to check out Amber Watson's blog, Bites of Bull City, where she does an incredible job keeping the locals up to date on current restaurant openings and happenings and is an excellent place for outsiders to learn more about Durham Restaurants.

 One of the biggest reasons people are moving to Durham is affordability.
 The affordability of the Northeast and the West Coast is driving people to look for a better quality of life in North Carolina.
 A massive influx of people is relocating here specifically for affordability and economic opportunity.